“Sound an alarm with the trumpets.” Numbers 10:9

 Notice the specific command to “blow the trumpet.”
 Later in verse 15, God again commands the people to “blow the trumpet in Zion” and to fast and pray.
 Verse 18 then promises God will be zealous for His land and take pity on His people.
 By the end of the book of Joel, God pours out His spirit and blesses His people.

-But God will only save the people if they first sound a trumpet and call out to Him.
+But God will only save the people if they first “blow a trumpet” and call out to Him.

-One day, another trumpet will sound, one from heaven, and the Lord will send out His heavenly armies to save many from the clutches of evil and bring them into His millennial kingdom.
+We can also look forward to the day when a heavenly trumpet will sound, and the Lord will send out His heavenly armies to save many from the clutches of evil and bring them into His kingdom.
 It may occur on Rosh HaShanah, or it may not.
-Either way, we must be ready to hear the trumpet and see Jesus coming with the clouds (Mark 13:26; Revelation 1:7).
+Jesus says not even He knows the day or hour (Matthew 24:36).
+Either way, we must be ready to hear the last trumpet and see Jesus coming with the clouds (Mark 13:26; Revelation 1:7).
+Those who are not will unfortunately suffer severe consequences.